HenriqueLBorges/scala-simple-API/Readme.md

-# Mutant Test API - Scala
+# Scala - API

-Developer challenge Mutant API.
+Developer challenge API.

 ## Elastic Search
 After every request the API saves info about the request in the mutant index.
 Every document in this index contains the structure: `{